cds-snc/notification-api/README.md

 `brew install pyenv`

-2. Install Python 3.6.9 or whatever is the latest
+2. Install Python 3.6.10 (or whatever version is specified in .python-version)

 `pyenv install 3.6.10`